jwshartle/S3T2TM2/Design Doc.md

 **_Flow of events main Scenario (User is on different screen)_**

-Application can’t connect to database
+←Application can’t connect to database

-Notification pops up next to Chat box button indication new message has been received
+←Notification pops up next to Chat box button indication new message has been received

 User clicks button to go to Chat box

-Notification goes away
+←Notification goes away

 **_Flow of events alternative Scenario (User is on Chatbox screen)_**

-Application can’t connect to database
+←Application can’t connect to database

 User in on the Chat box screen

-New message shows on screen
+←New message shows on screen

 ### Use Case 9: Edit Description